 Truth be told, a highly indebted and broken government is at mercy of the Fed.
-Policy makers have no options but to continue pumping in liquidity in the system while making absurd claims to justify their actions.
-For instance, while virtually every commodity and consumer goods have gone vertical in prices in the last 1-2 years, bizarrely, the Fed's own calculation of inflation just reached a 7-year low.
+Policy makers have no other options than to continue pumping liquidity into the system while making absurd claims to justify their actions.
+Most consumer goods and commodities have started to go vertical in prices within the last 1-2 years, and bizarrely, the Fed's own calculation of inflation just reached a 7-year low.
 This is what they call a "data-driven" approach?